legion-platform/legion/docs/source/tutorials_wine.rst

 .. _tutorials_wine-manage-connections:

 ###################################
-Manage connections
+Setup connections
 ###################################

 .. csv-table::
    :stub-columns: 1
    :width: 100%

-    "Step input data", "System with completed :ref:`requirements<tutorials_wine-req>`" "Step output data", "Created :term:`connections<Connection>`"
+    "Before", "Legion cluster that meets :ref:`prerequisites<tutorials_wine-req>`"
+    "After", "Legion cluster with :term:`Connections<Connection>`"

-As mentioned before Legion Platform uses concept of :term:`Connections<Connection>` to manage different kinds of data and other external services.
+Legion Platform uses the concept of :term:`Connections<Connection>` to manage authorizations to external services and data.

-To complete this tutorial we will need next connections:
+This tutorial requires three Connections:

+- A GitHub repository, where the code is located
-- :term:`Connection` to VCS repository where MLFlow project for wine classification is located
+- A Google Cloud Storage folder, where input data is located (wine-quality.csv)
-- :term:`Connection` to wine-quality.csv file in one of supported object storage
-- :term:`Connection` to docker registry where the packed model will be stored
+- A Docker registry, where the trained and packaged model will be stored for later use

-Create :term:`Connection` to VCS repository
+Create :term:`Connection` to GitHub repository
 ---------------------------------------------

 Because `legion-examples <https://github.com/legion-platform/legion-examples>`_ repository already contains the required code we will just use this repository.
 But feel free to create and use a new repository if you want.

-Create a directory where we will create all payloads for the Legion Platform API calls:
+Legion is REST-powered, and so we encode the REST "payloads" in this tutorial in YAML files.
+Create a directory where payloads files will be staged:

 .. code-block:: console